-My slow learning curve to create my blog with WordPress although exciting was intimidating at the beginning.
-I looked down at myself, thinking I had no IT skills.
+My slow learning curve to create my blog with WordPress, although exciting, was intimidating at the beginning.
+I looked down on myself, thinking I had no IT skills.
 Now, I can say that it's not that difficult to build a beautiful WordPress blog or website, even if you are a complete beginner.

 One of the questions I searched for answers was about how to delete unused WordPress themes installed on your blog.

 You may have installed a few themes as you start out.
 Along the way, you found another beautiful theme and decided to try that out.
 I did that.
 Eventually, I had more than 7 WordPress themes installed.
 This was in addition to WordPress' own basic theme.

 Why You Should Delete Your Unused WordPress Themes

 The main reason why you should delete unused WordPress themes installed on your blog is that they can slow down your site.
 Themes take disk space and increase the size of your backup file.

 According to Google, most sites lose their visitors by half while loading.
 To retain visitors, your site must load faster even on mobile devices.
 You can test your site's speed with Google's Test My Site tool and receive recommendations for improving website performance across all devices.

 Research has shown that more than 52% of internet users now access the internet using a tablet or mobile device than a desktop computer.
 Your website or blog's mobile compatibility is important not only because of traffic but also because Google loves mobile-friendly websites to deliver information to its users.

 The second reason is that you need to update the themes regularly when the theme developers provide an update.
 If the developer does not update themes or if you don't update it, your blog becomes vulnerable to security breaches.

 Now that you know the importance of not having too many themes on your blog, let's get to the instructions on how to delete the unused ones.